-JAMES H. DOOLITTLE Black and white publicity photograph of an older James Doolittle holding a collection of stamps.
+JAMES H. DOOLITTLE Candid black and white photograph of James Doolittle talking to two enlisted men.
 Photograph signed: “J. H. Doolittle”.
-B/w, 10×8.
+B/w, 8½x6½.
 In 1922, Jimmy Doolittle made the first transcontinental flight in less than 24 hours.
 In the 1920s and 1930s, he set various speed and flight records.
 In World War II, Doolittle and 79 other fighter pilots (“Doolittle’s Raiders”) bombed Tokyo on April 18, 1942, the first air attack on the Japanese capital.
 Also hit were targets in Yokohama and other cities, scoring a huge victory for United States morale at a time when Japan’s position in the Pacific seemed impregnable.
 Doolittle was promoted to Brigadier General the next day and was later awarded the Congressional Medal of Honor for the raid.
+Lightly creased.
 Fine condition. – Please contact us if you have any questions or require additional information.
-HFSID 179665
+HFSID 168263

 Makes a memorable one-of-a-kind gift or unique centerpiece for your home or office!

 Use the Amazon “Make an Offer” option and get a quick response today!

 UACC registered dealer #RD110 and long-standing member of the Manuscript Society – In business since 1981.

 We offer authentic autographs & manuscripts and every purchase is backed by a certificate of authenticity – Buy with confidence!

 We are here to answer any questions you may have regarding this or any other piece.
 We have an outstanding reputation for the thoroughness of our research, for our business integrity and for our service to our clients.